frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-21-cup.md

 ## Dick of the day

-Tyler, for kicking the ball away then we won a free kick and were behind.
+**Tyler**, for kicking the ball away then we won a free kick and were behind.
 As mindless as the sacking of Tuchel.
 Sources report he was also asking for the head of the Frothers manager after the match.

 # End of Season